 The information below concerns general application.
-It is also possible to apply for scholarships in the biosciences from the separate Foundations and post doc scholarships listed under the header Documents to the right.
+It is also possible to apply for scholarships in Biosciences from the separate Foundations listed below.

 Post Doc Scholarships to Japan

 The calls for Post doc Short-term (1-12 months) and Post doc Standard (12-24 months) is open until 27 February 2017.

 Information Sheet from JSPS (Standard)

 Application form (Short-term)